 Edgar Allan Poe's Cottage

-Edgar Allan Poe, author of classics such as "The Tell-Tale Heart" and "The Raven," was one of America's most prolific writers of the 19th century.
+Edgar Allan Poe, the author of classics such as "The Tell-Tale Heart" and "The Raven," was one of America's most prolific writers of the 19th century.
 Known for his work in horror and mystery, Edgar Allan Poe's works are still celebrated today.
-Edgar Allen Poe's cottage was the former home of this American writer.
-Built in 1797, it now stands as a National Register of Historic Places.
-The cottage was originally located on Kingsbridge Road.
-In 1913, it was moved to its current location in Poe Park.
+This small historic house was the former home of this American writer.
+Built in 1797, it is now listed on the National Register of Historic Places.
+The cottage was originally located on Kingsbridge Road but in 1913, the home was moved to its current location in Poe Park.

 Backstory and Context